Left-Winger: Fictional character biography

-Hector Lennox was born in Houston, Texas.
-He was a U.S. Army veteran who grew bored during peace-time service.
-He signed up for the Power Broker's strength augmentation process, and joined the Unlimited Class Wrestling Federation.
-Later, his army friend John Walker, the Super-Patriot, approached him to form a team of superhumans.
-This new team was known as the B.U.C.s (Bold Urban Commandos) or "Buckies", and consisted of Lennox, Lemar Hoskins, and Jerome Johnson.
+Hector Lennox is a U.S. Army veteran from Houston, Texas who became bored during peace-time service.
+He signs up for the Power Broker's strength augmentation process and joins the Unlimited Class Wrestling Federation.
+Later, Lennox's army friend John Walker (Super-Patriot) approaches him to form a team of superhumans, the B.U.C.s (Bold Urban Commandos) or "Buckies".
+This group consists of Lennox, Lemar Hoskins, and Jerome Johnson.

-The Super-Patriot publicly spoke out against the original Captain America, and the Buckies (who pretended to be Cap's supporters) staged opposition to Walker and pretended to attack him at a rally in Central Park as a publicity stunt.
-Walker defeated these protesters and proclaimed to Captain America that the people should decide who was worthy of being Captain America.
-Left-Winger also participated in an attack on foreign students.
-Eventually, the Commission on Superhuman Activities selected Walker to replace Steve Rogers as Captain America, and chose Lemar Hoskins to become his partner Bucky (and later as Battlestar).
+The Super-Patriot publicly speaks out against the original Captain America.
+As a result, the Buckies stage opposition to him and pretended to attack him at a rally in Central Park as a publicity stunt.
+Walker defeats the protesters and proclaims to Captain America that the people should decide who was worthy of being Captain America.
+Eventually, the Commission on Superhuman Activities selects Walker to replace Steve Rogers as Captain America, and Lemar Hoskins to become his partner Bucky (later Battlestar).

-Lennox and Johnson were left behind, feeling betrayed and angered.
-They chose the names Left-Winger and Right-Winger respectively.
-They wore stolen Guardsmen armor and battled Walker and Hoskins.
-The pair upstaged the new Captain America at a patriotic rally and press conference, attacking him and revealing Walker's identity to the press out of jealousy over his new-found success.
-As a result, Walker's parents were killed by the militia group The Watchdogs, nearly driving Walker into a mental breakdown.
-Walker blamed his former partners for his parents' deaths, and he stalked them.
+Lennox and Johnson are left behind, feeling betrayed and angered.
+They take the names Left-Winger and Right-Winger respectively.
+The pair upstage Captain America at a patriotic rally and press conference, attacking him and revealing Walker's identity to the press out of jealousy over his newfound success.
+As a result, Walker's parents are killed by the Watchdogs, nearly driving Walker into a mental breakdown.
+He blames his former partners for his parents' deaths and stalks them.
 When he caught up to Left-Winger and Right-Winger, he tied them to an oil tank which was detonated by a torch-saber and left them to die.
-They barely survived the explosion due to their bodies' enhanced physiology, leaving them terribly burned and in critical condition.
+The two barely survive the explosion, leaving them badly burned and in critical condition.

-Later, Walker became the U.S. Agent and joined the West Coast Avengers.
-Left-Winger and Right-Winger, alongside several others, were plucked from different time periods by Immortus to serve in the third Legion of the Unliving.
-They battled U.S. Agent, who slew them again not believing them to be authentic.
+Left-Winger and Right-Winger, alongside several others, are taken from different time periods by Immortus to serve in the third Legion of the Unliving.
+U.S. Agent kills them both, not believing them to be authentic.

-Eventually, it was revealed to Walker that the pair had survived the explosion and were hospitalized in Houston.
+Walker later learns that Left-Winger and Right-Winger survived the explosion and were hospitalized in Houston.
 After undergoing painful treatment for the burns they received, they committed suicide.
 When Walker learned of this, he was remorseful.